rivercityinternetgroup/clicksandbricks/site/wp-content/plugins/feeds-for-youtube/README.txt

 6. Embed your YouTube feed using a shortcode you can copy and paste after you are done creating

 == Changelog ==

+= 2.6.1 =
+* Tweak: Implemented CSS and JS minification for improved load times and performance.
+* Fix: i18n _load_textdomain_just_in_time error has been resolved.
+* Fix: Additonal plugin hardening.

 = 2.4.0 =
 * New: Added support for a new GDPR consent plugin (WPConsent)[https://wpconsent.com/?utm_campaign=youtube-free-readme&utm_source=changelog&utm_medium=wpconsentannouncement]